aporeto-inc/gaia/doc/documentation.md

 #### `groupID (string)`

-ID of the group the node is eventualy part of.
+ID of the group the node is eventually part of.

 #### `name (string)`